fb55/nth-check/README.md

 ##### `nthCheck.parse(formula)`

-Parses the expression, throws a `SyntaxError` if it fails, otherwise returns an array containing two elements.
+Parses the expression, throws a `SyntaxError` if it fails.
+Otherwise, returns an array containing the integer step size and the integer offset of the nth rule.

 __Example:__